What is a Spectrum Analyzer?

 Can a spectrum analyzer produce real-time results?

 Yes, a real-time spectrum analyzer uses a hybrid technique where the incoming signal is first down-converted to a lower frequency using superheterodyne techniques and then it is analyzed using FFT techniques.
-Agilent offers a real-time option for the PXA signal analyzer.
+Keysight offers a real-time option for the PXA signal analyzer.

 Can I demodulate signals with a spectrum analyzer?

-Agilent offers a broad range of signal analyzer products, including swept-tuned and FFT spectrum analyzers, spectrum analyzer software and spectrum analyzer measurement applications.
+Keysight offers a broad range of signal analyzer products, including swept-tuned and FFT spectrum analyzers, spectrum analyzer software and spectrum analyzer measurement applications.

-Agilent offers an extensive selection of spectrum and signal analyzer products from DC to 50 GHz and extendable to 325 GHz with external mixers.
+Keysight offers an extensive selection of spectrum and signal analyzer products from DC to 50 GHz and extendable to 325 GHz with external mixers.